brimdata/super/book/src/super-sql/expressions/containment.md

 # Containment

-A containment expression expression tests for the existence of a value in another value and has the form
+A containment expression tests for the existence of a value in another value and has the form
 ```
 <item> in <target>